chris-cozy/kiby/README.md

 # Kiby (discord.js)
 ## Description
 This is a discord bot created using the discord.js library, as well as other capatible libraries.
 The purpose of this bot is to function as a digital tomagatchi, which users can take care of to maintain its life.
+Users feed, pet, and play with their Kirby to keep it happy and healthy.
+If they neglect their Kirby it will slowly lose hunger and affection points.
+If either hunger and affection reach 0, then the Kirby's health will begin to decrease over time.
+If the Kirby's health reaches 0 then the Kirby will die.
 ### Future Implications
 Coming soon is a slight overhaul and battle system, allowing users to battle other Kirby owners in pokemon-style, turn-based combat to gain battle stars and climb the BattleBoard.